ruge0326/naye-react-native-app/app/README-draft.md

 # Welcome to React Native App!

-It is a React Native Realtime App.
+It is a basic React App realtime app.

 # Stack

-- React Native
+- React
 - Typescript
 - Tailwind
 - NativeWind